 Degree Requirements

 GPA Credits 21 credits

 Total Credits 30 credits

+Other Admission to master's can- didacy

-Other Candidacy examinations
+Candidacy examinations

 The Political Science Department does not normally admit students to the master of arts program; however, students do have the option to complete the requirements for a non-research M.A. degree along the way to the Ph.D.